HelloLingC/hexo-auto-backup/readme.md

 Since this plugin is based on Rclone, it extends support to the same range of platforms as Rclone does:

-- Local, like a portable USB or a sd card
+- Local, like a portable USB or a SD Card
 - FTP
 - Google Drive
 - OneDrive